Chai (symbol): History

 Two common Jewish names used since Talmudic times, are based on this symbol, Chaya feminine, Chayim masculine.
-The Jewish toast (on alcoholic beverages such as wine) is l'chaim, 'to life'.

-On a spiritual (and historical) level, chai stands for being alive in front of God as opposed to being (spiritually) dead.
-This is derived from Tenach, Deuteronomy 30:19–20 where (the) heaven(s) and the earth are depicted as a witness for the fact that there is life and death, blessing and curse and that you (therefore) should choose Life (God), in order to live.

 Linguistics

 The word is made up of two letters of the Hebrew alphabet – Chet (ח) and Yod (י), forming the word "chai", meaning "alive", or "living".
 The most common spelling in Latin script is "Chai", but the word is occasionally also spelled "Hai".
 The usual modern pronunciation of this word is [χai̯], while a transcription of the Biblical and Mishnaic pronunciation would have likely been [ħai̯] (with a pharyngeal consonant).

 In Hebrew, the related word chaya (חיה) means "living thing" or "animal", and is derived from the Hebrew word chai (חי), meaning "alive".

 Numerology

-There have been various mystical numerological speculations about the fact that, according to the system of gematria, the letters of chai add up to 18 (see "Lamedvavniks" etc.).
-For this reason, 18 is a spiritual number in Judaism, and many Jews give gifts of money in multiples of 18 as a result.
+There have been various mystical numerological reflections about the fact that, according to the system of gematria, the Hebrew letters of chai (חַי) add up to 18 (see Lamedvavniks etc.).
+For this reason, 18 is a spiritually meaningful number in Judaism.
+Many Jews give gifts of money in multiples of 18 (see below).